 This example shows how to write a MATLAB Production Server client using the Python client API.
-The client application calls the addmatrix function you compiled in "Package Deployable Archives with Production Server Compiler App" (MATLAB Compiler SDK) and deployed in "Share a Deployable Archive on the Server Instance" on page 5-8.
+The client application calls the addmatrix function you compiled in "Package Deployable Archives with Production Server Compiler App" (MATLAB Compiler SDK) and deployed in "Share Deployable Archive" on page 5-8.